+- 3.1.
 The process detailed in this section is for admissions for secondary admissions.
-For further information on this process please contact Assistant Principal for Behaviour & Attitudes.

-3.1.
-Number of spaces (PAN)

-3.1.1.
-The academy has a PAN of 120 for admission to Year 7.

-3.2.
-Application process

-- 3.2.1.
-Applications for the 2025-26 academic year begins September 2024 - 3.2.2.
-To apply you need to complete the local authority's (LA) Common Application Form (CAF)1 and submit this directly to the LA by the deadline, 31 October 2024.
-Further information can be found on the Halton BC website (www.halton.gov.uk) or by emailing schooladmissions@halton.gov.uk
+For further information on this process please contact the Assistant Principal for Behaviour. - 3.2.
+Number of spaces (PAN) - 3.2.1.
+The academy has a PAN of 150 for admission to Year 7. - 3.3.
+Application process - 3.3.1.
+Applications for the 2026-27 academic year begins September 2025. - 3.3.2.
+To apply you need to complete the local authority's (LA) common application form (CAF)1 and submit this directly to the LA by the deadline, 31 October 2025.
+Further information is available on the Halton BC website (www.halton.gov.uk) or by emailing schooladmissions@halton.gov.uk

 1 Please note that the CAF is required to be returned to the local authority in the area that you live.
-Admissions Policy 2025-2026

-- 3.2.3.
-Late applications will not be considered until all other applications have been reviewed. - 3.2.4.
+- 3.3.3.
+Late applications will not be considered until all other applications have been reviewed. - 3.3.4.
 All offers of secondary places will be made through the LA.
-The academy will not contact parents about the outcome of their application until the offer from the LA has been received.
+The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).

-3.3.
+3.4.
 Admissions criteria

-- 3.3.1.
-Any parent may apply for a place at the academy for their child. - 3.3.2.
-If the number of applications is less than the number of spaces, then all children will be offered places. - 3.3.3.
-Where a child has an Education Health and Care Plan (EHCP) which names the academy, that child will be admitted and the number of available places reduced accordingly.
+- 3.4.1.
+Any parent may apply for a place at the academy for their child. - 3.4.2.
+If the number of applications is less than the number of spaces, then all children will be offered places. - 3.4.3.
+Where a pupil has an Education Health and Care plan which names the academy that pupil will be admitted, and the number of available places reduced accordingly.

-3.4.
+3.5.
 Oversubscription criteria